The low value pool deduction is a clever strategy that lots of property investors don’t realise they can take advantage of during tax time.

 So what can you do to make sure that you can keep more money in your pocket?
-Well, using low value pool deductions, you can depreciate the value of your assets at an accelerated rate.
+By using low value pool deductions, you can depreciate the value of your assets at an accelerated rate.
 You have the potential to depreciate the bulk of your assets’ value within 3 to 4 years as opposed to the ATO’s prescribed effective life.

 In this article, we’ll go through how low value pooling works, the rules around it, and how you can take advantage of it this financial year.